CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * User and group concept:
  Based on the organization-wide user, rights and role concept, appropriate rules for the system must be created.
 * Administration:
  How should the system be administered?
-Are all settings made locally or the server integrated in a central administration and configuration management?
+Are all settings made locally or the server integrated into a central administration and configuration management?
 * Partition and file system layout:
 In the planning phase, a first estimation of the required disk space should be carried out.
 For ease of administration and maintenance, it is recommended that as far as possible separate the operating system (system programs and configuration), application programs and data (for example, database server and data), and possibly user data.
 Various operating systems offer different mechanisms for this (division into drives under Windows, file systems under Unix).
 Often it can be useful to save certain data even on your own hard disk or your own disk system.
 This allows, for example, to take over the data on the other partitions without copying when reinstalling or updating the system.
  If confidentiality data is stored on the server, the use of encrypted file systems is strongly recommended.
 Not necessarily all file systems need to be encrypted, but it will often be sufficient to provide encryption for the part of the file system on which the data itself is stored.
 This is facilitated by proper planning of the partition and file system layout.
 When selecting encryption of individual files and directories, users should be given the option of whether the files are encrypted or stored unencrypted.
 During the planning phase, the planned partitioning of the partitions and their size should be documented.
 * Network services and network connection:
  Depending on the requirements for the confidentiality, integrity and availability of the data that is to be stored or processed on the server, the network connection of the server must be planned.
  In general, it is recommended that you do not place a server directly on the same IP subnet as the clients you want to access the server.
-If the server is disconnected from the clients by at least one router, then there are much better ways of controlling access and detecting network traffic anomalies that indicate potential problems.
+If the server is disconnected from the clients by at least one router, then there are much better ways to control access and detect network traffic anomalies that indicate potential problems.
 * A server that stores or processes data with a high confidentiality or integrity protection requirement should be located on its own IP subnet and at least be separated from the rest of the network by a packet filter.
 With a very high protection requirement, an application level gateway should be used.
 * With normal protection requirements, a server that is used exclusively by clients from the internal network can, exceptionally, also be located in the same subnet.
 However, in this case it is recommended to relocate the server to a separate subnet when pending changes in the network structure.
-* Depending on the intended use of the computer, access to certain services in the network (such as web, file, database, print, DNS or mail server) may also be required.
+* Depending on the intended use of the computer, access to certain services in the network (such as web, file, database, print, DNS or mail servers) may also be required.
 This must already be taken into account in the planning, so that difficulties do not arise at a later date, for example due to insufficient transmission capacities or problems with interconnected security gateways.
 * In addition to the actual service for which a server is set up, other services are often needed to efficiently use and administer the server.
 For example, administration over the network requires secure access (for example, SSH), or the files for a web offer can be transferred to the web server over the network.
 If the resulting network communication takes place over insecure networks, appropriate secure protocols must be used.
 In addition, the services may only be made available to authorized users and computers.
 This can be realized by password assignment, by using a packet filter or other mechanisms.
 No service should be provided on an insecure network, such as the Internet, unless expressly provided for.
 * In the planning phase, an overview of the envisaged and required network services and the necessary network connections should be drawn up.
-In general, it is important to consider in the planning phase how large a system's dependence on the functioning of the network connection may be.
+In general, it is important to consider in the planning phase just how large the dependency of a system may be on the functioning of the network connection.
 * Tunnel or VPN:
  If it is foreseeable already in the planning phase that the system must be accessed via insecure networks, suitable solutions should be investigated at an early stage.
 For example, the access can be made via a VPN.
 * Monitoring: